Dogras

 - Digital Presence

-- A growing digital presence is evident, with Dogras actively engaging in social media and online platforms to share their culture.
+- There is a growing digital presence among Dogras, with social media and online platforms used to promote cultural heritage.

 - Globalization Effects